pogyomo/winresize.nvim/README.md

 ## :desktop_computer: APIS

 - `resize(win, diff_width, diff_height, key)`
+    - Resize the window which is either normal window or floating window.
     - `win: integer` Window handle for resize.
 0 for current window.
     - `diff_width: integer` How much to move when resize window width.
 Must be positive.
     - `diff_height: integer` How much to move when resize window height.
 Must be positive.